carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ## The Twitter v.2 API

-If we are to retreive data, Twitter does not give us a huge data load of csv's or other giant files of data (we would not want that anyways).
+If we are to retrieve data, Twitter does not give us a huge data load of csv's or other giant files of data (we would not want that anyways).
 Instead Twitter makes data access available to researchers that apply for the twitter api.
 The Twitter Api allows applicants to collect tweets.
 This is also so Twitter can keep track